The time-relaxation limit for weak solutions to the quantum hydrodynamics system: Introduction

 We remark that our result works for general initial data $(\rho_0,J_0)$, and we allow the existence of initial layer.
 On the other hand, a better convergence rate can be obtained by using the relative energy method and in addition by assuming well-prepared initial data, see for instance \cite{LT}.

 The proof of Theorem \ref{thm:rlxlimit} relies on deriving suitable a priori bounds for solutions to the hydrodynamical system, in order to pass to the limit (at least in the distributional sense) all terms in equations \eqref{eq:QHD_rs_intro}.
-Similar results are already present in the literature, especially for viscous hydrodynamic systems.
-For instance, the authors in \cite{Blub} consider a one-dimensional model (Navier-Stokes-Korteweg-type system) with (degenerate) viscosity, linear capillarity and nonlinear damping.
-By exploiting the a priori bounds derived for energy and BD-entropy estimates, the authors prove convergence in the class of weak solutions.
-Moreover, they also show the convergence of the BD entropy to the so called Bernis-Friedman entropy for the limiting gradient flow equation.
+Similar results are already present in the literature, especially for viscous hydrodynamic models.
+For instance, the authors in \cite{Blub} consider a one-dimensional Navier-Stokes-Korteweg-type system with (degenerate) viscosity, linear capillarity and nonlinear damping.
+By exploiting the a priori bounds derived from energy and BD-entropy estimates, the authors prove convergence in the class of weak solutions.
+More precisely, the BD entropy estimate yields additional regularity properties for the mass density, providing the sufficient compactness and allowing to pass to the limit even in the higher order nonlinear terms.
+Moreover, it is also shown in \cite{Blub} that the (scaled) BD entropy converges, in the limit $\tau\to0$, to the so called Bernis-Friedman entropy estimate for the limiting gradient flow equation.
 See also \cite{ACLS}, where the relaxation-time limit can be obtained (with no rate) for general weak solutions to quantum Navier-Stokes equations in the three-dimensional torus.

-In the absence of viscous terms, such as for \eqref{eq:QHD}, obtaining sufficient a priori bounds becomes more difficult.
-In particular, we see that the sole energy bounds cannot ensure the convergence of the quadratic term $(\d_x\sqrt\rho_\tau)^2$ appearing in the quantum stress tensor, see \eqref{eq:bohm}.
+In the absence of viscous terms, such as for \eqref{eq:QHD}, no extra Sobolev bounds may be obtained from entropy estimates, such as of BD-type.
+In particular, the sole energy bounds cannot ensure the convergence of the quadratic term $(\d_x\sqrt\rho_\tau)^2$ appearing in the quantum stress tensor, see \eqref{eq:bohm}.
 To overcome this problem, and also to obtain dissipative properties of the rescaled equation \eqref{eq:QHD_rs_intro}, we introduce the physical entropy

 where $M_0=\int_\T\rho_\tau dx$ is the conserved total mass of $\rho_\tau$, and $g(s)=s\log(s/M_0)$.
 The functional $H(\rho_\tau)$ is well-defined and can be uniformly bounded in time for GCP solutions, see Section \ref{sect:entrp}.
 These estimates provide us with the $L^2_{t'}H^2_x$ bound of $\sqrt\rho_\tau$ uniformly with respect to $\tau$, which allows us to prove the relaxation-time limit.
 Moreover, we obtain an explicit convergence rate of this limit with respect to $\tau$ by considering the relative entropy